 Operating Grant Recipients

-- Will returning operating grant applications be peer assessed this year?
+- Will organizations that received an operating grant last year be peer assessed this year?

-No. Operating grant program deadlines and assessments have been suspended.
+No. Operating grant program deadlines and assessments have been suspended for current operating grant recipients.
 We recognize the difficulty in preparing and assessing operating grant applications while the COVID-19 situation continues to evolve.
-We plan to release 2021 operating grant payments as soon as possible, understanding the need for cash flow to sustain your organization’s operations.
+We are releasing 2020-21 operating grant payments earlier than usual, understanding the need for cash flow to sustain your organization’s operations.

 - I have already submitted my organization’s operating grant application.
 Will it be assessed?